Torom/BotLi/README.md

 ## Upgrade to Bot account

-When you running the bot in interactive mode, you will be asked if you want to upgrade your account if needed.
+When the bot is running in interactive mode it will ask for an account upgrade if necessary.

-In non interactive mode you have to add the `--upgrade` flag at the start of the bot to upgrade it if needed.
-For example:
+In non interactive mode the `--upgrade` flag must be set at start.

 ```bash
 python user_interface.py --non_interactive --upgrade